Michael Salata, MD

 View UH’s policy (PDF) on practitioner-industry relationships.

-As of December 31, 2015, Michael Salata, MD disclosed the following Outside Relationships with Industry:
+As of December 31, 2016, Michael Salata, MD did not disclose any Outside Relationships with Industry.